SkywardSyntax/LightingEngine/README.md

 ## Complex Matrix Operations in Lighting Calculations

 The `components/LightingEngine.js` now includes more complex functions with matrices for lighting calculations.
 Functions like `calculateFrustumPlanes` and `isPointInFrustum` utilize matrix operations for frustum culling.
 The `renderScene` function applies lighting calculations using matrices for transformations and lighting.
 The `calculatePhongShading` function uses vector and matrix operations for Phong shading.
 The `generateShadowMap` function involves matrix operations for shadow calculations.

+## Optimizations

+The lighting engine has been optimized for efficiency while maintaining rendering quality.
+The following optimizations have been made:

+- The `traceRay` function now uses an adaptive step size algorithm to improve performance.
+The algorithm adjusts the step size based on the distance to the nearest object, allowing for faster traversal in empty spaces and finer steps near objects.
+- The `generateShadowMap` function now uses a more efficient algorithm to reduce computational complexity.
+The algorithm leverages hierarchical shadow maps to quickly determine shadowed areas, reducing the number of ray tracing operations required.
+- The `calculateGlobalIllumination` function now uses a more efficient approach to reduce nested loops.
+The approach involves precomputing indirect lighting contributions and storing them in a lookup table, which can be quickly accessed during rendering.
+- The `renderScene` function has been optimized by reducing the number of draw calls and minimizing state changes.
+Techniques such as batching and instancing are used to group similar objects and render them in a single draw call, reducing the overhead associated with multiple draw calls.

 ## License